-Heaven & Hell: North and South Book 3 premiered on ABC on February 27, 1994.

 Heaven & Hell: North and South Book 3 is the third installment of the North and South television miniseries franchise that debuted on Sunday, November 3, 1985 and is based on John Jakes’ novel Heaven and Hell.

-Video Courtesy of vitormanuellino
+Videos Courtesy of creditman25 and vitormanuellino

 Viewers of Heaven & Hell: North and South Book 3 have often labeled it as the worst of the three miniseries stating a major factor of it deviating from the story established in the other two.
 As this is the twenty-fifth anniversary, I thought I’d offer my opinion.